Privacy Statement

 This privacy statement provides information about the personal data we process in connection with our activities and operations, including our sentience.ch website.
 In particular, we provide information on what personal data we process, for what purpose, how and where.
 We also provide information about the rights of individuals whose data we process.

 We are subject to Swiss data protection law and any applicable foreign data protection law, in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
-The European Commission recognises that Swiss data protection law provides an adequate level of data protection.
+In its Decision of 26 July 2000, the European Commission recognised that Swiss data protection law ensures an adequate level of data protection.
+In its Report of 15 January 2024, the European Commission confirmed this adequacy decision.

 1. Contact addresses